Cray-HPE/docs-csm/operations/boot_orchestration/View_the_Status_of_a_BOS_Session.md

 #### `error_summary`

-Contains any error messages currently reported by nodes whether those are transient failures that will be retried or nodes that have reached a retry limit.
+Contains any error messages currently reported by nodes, whether those are transient failures that will be retried or nodes that have reached a retry limit.

 Nodes are grouped by error message, and each message includes a total count of nodes reporting that error as well as a comma separated list of nodes.
 For errors on many nodes, the list of nodes will be truncated to the first few for readability.
+In this case, the specific [components](Components.md) can be examined to determine which ones are impacted by the error.

 #### `managed_components_count`

 The number of components this session is responsible for.

-While the session is running, this is the current count and may decrease if other newer sessions take over responsibility for components.
+While the session is running, this is the current count.
+It may decrease if other sessions are started that take over responsibility for some of the components.

-For completed sessions this is the number of components that were tracked by the session until the session was complete.
+For completed sessions, this is the count at the time when the session completed.

 #### `status`

 Status can be either `pending`, `running`, or `complete`.
-Sessions are considered `pending` until the desired state of all associated components has been set.
+Sessions are considered `pending` until the [`session-setup` operator](Operators.md#session-setup) has processed it and set the target states of all associated components.

-#### `percent_*`

-The percent of the `managed_components` that are in the specified state.

 #### `start_time`